rNoz/redmine_stats/README.md

 NOTE:
 ==

-This was developed specifically for the needs of a company So it may be a lot of "normal" features that an users may miss...
-I am opened to suggestions, to add new features and improve this plugin.
+This was developed specifically for the needs of a company So there may be a lot of "normal" features that users may miss...
+I am opened to suggestions, to add new features, and improve this plugin.
 Just let me know